 - Who sends the document to whom: Partner B’s ERP generates an EDI 856, which is sent to Partner A’s Salesforce system.

-- Why: To notify Partner A that the shipment is on its way, including shipping details like tracking numbers and expected delivery dates.
+- Why: To notify Partner A that the shipment is on its way, including EDI shipping details like tracking numbers and expected delivery dates.

 4. Partner B Invoices Partner A